ntoghrama/ntoghrama.github.io/index.md

 <img src="seattleBB_2.png">

-One of our 10 broadband seismic stations and educational exhibits deployed in downtown Seattle in April 2019.
+One of our 10 broadband seismic stations and educational exhibits deployed across downtown Seattle in April 2019.

 ## Publications